amadad/orbo/README.md

 Orbo is a self-improving AI agent that learns about your objectives, develops its own personality, and autonomously executes activities to pursue its goals.

+> Inspired by [Pippin](https://github.com/yoheinakajima/pippin) by Yohei Nakajima - an autonomous AI agent framework that explores personality-driven activity selection and memory systems.

 ## Features

 - **Real-time Dashboard** - Watch your being think, act, and remember in real-time